-Implementing some of these tactics could assist in generating more sales before, during and after the season ends.
+Implementing these could benefit you and your customers.
+And assist in generating more sales before and after your show or event ends.

-It’s amazing how many times I’ve heard vendors at shows/markets or other public facing events say “oh I forgot them” or “I did’t think I would need them”.
-Seriously??
-There’s nothing worse than meeting a vendor at an event and they have nothing to hand out but a ripped-up piece of paper!
+It’s amazing how many times I’ve heard vendors at shows or other public facing events say “oh I forgot them” or “I did’t think I would need them”.
+There’s nothing worse than meeting a vendor at an event and they have nothing to hand out but a ripped-up piece of paper.
 Sorry folks, in this day and age there’s no excuse!

 What to Include on Your Business Cards

 Not sure what to put on your cards?
 The following are suggestions.
 However, there may be other elements that you’ll want to include depending on your industry, products or services.

 - Simplicity does it – go for a clean, quality design.

 - If you have a logo be sure to include it.

 - Business name and contact info – phone, email